Recently spotted on Tumblr:

-I would like to make what I hope is a friendly amendment to Cliff’s post.
+I’d like to make what I hope is a friendly amendment to Cliff’s post.
 He thinks he’s talking about progressivism versus conservativism, but he isn’t.
-A conservative happy with his little cabin and occasional hunting excursions, and a progressive happy with her little SoHo flat and occasional poetry slams are psychologically pretty similar.
+A conservative happy with his little cabin and occasional hunting excursions, and a progressive happy with her little SoHo flat and occasional poetry slams, are psychologically pretty similar.
 So are a liberal who abandons a cushy life to work as a community organizer in the inner city and fight poverty, and a conservative who abandons a cushy life to serve as an infantryman in Afghanistan to fight terrorism.
 The distinction Cliff is trying to get at here isn’t left-right.
 It’s activist versus passivist.

 As part of a movement recently deemed postpolitical, I have to admit I fall more on the passivist side of the spectrum – at least this particular conception of it.
 I talk about politics when they interest me or when I enjoy doing so, and I feel an obligation not to actively make things worse.
 But I don’t feel like I need to talk nonstop about whatever the designated Issue is until it distresses me and my readers both.

 I’ve heard people give lots of reasons for not wanting to get into politics.
 For some, hearing about all the evils of the world makes them want to curl into a ball and cry for hours.
 Still others feel deep personal guilt about anything they hear – an almost psychotic belief that if people are being hurt anywhere in the world, it’s their fault for not preventing it.
 A few are chronically uncertain about which side to take and worried that anything they do will cause more harm than good.
 A couple have traumatic experiences that make them leery of affiliating with a particular side – did you know the prosecutor in the Ferguson case was the son of a police officer who was killed by a black suspect?
 And still others are perfectly innocent and just want to reblog kitten pictures.